What are the top Retail Cybersecurity challenges?

 These IT solutions (mostly platform-based services) use these technologies to secure retail operations:

 • Artificial Intelligence-based Automation: AI-based data analytics have helped the e-commerce sector serve its customers more effectively and automate attack detection and response when cyberattacks occur.
-AI-driven solutions also improve threat intelligence methods and monitor changes in data and user behavior.
+AI-driven solutions also improve threat intelligence methods and monitor changes in data and user behaviour.

 • Pattern recognition-based fraud detection tools: Chargebacks, credential stuffing and Account Takeover (ATO) attacks have a negative effect on retail revenues.
-Many E-commerce platforms use machine learning to create flexible systems that process mountains of retail data, find hidden patterns in user and network behavior, automate verification processes and improve the performance of legacy fraud detection solutions.
+Many E-commerce platforms use machine learning to create flexible systems that process mountains of retail data, find hidden patterns in user and network behaviour, automate verification processes and improve the performance of legacy fraud detection solutions.

-• Content security policy protection software: As cloud services grow, retailers use more third-party services, often with no understanding of vendor data and behavior.
+• Content security policy protection software: As cloud services grow, retailers use more third-party services, often with no understanding of vendor data and behaviour.
 Losing track of vendor data and activity can have dire consequences.

 For example, members of Magecart and other digital skimming groups can damage or steal stored consumer data.
 These types of vulnerability can be approached with real-time Content Security Policy (CSP) software.
 CSP defends against the injection of malicious code by using clearly defined access permissions.